arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

 ## Built With
-Pleae use NORNIR Version 3.1 and Python Version must be at least v3.6.8 Following Packtes, Modules and Requirements are needed:
+Pleae use NORNIR Version 3.1 and Python Version must be at least v3.6.8 Following Packtes, Modules and Requirements are needed and all other depencies are in the 'requirements.txt'

     nornir==3.1.1
     nornir-jinja2==0.2.0